Skip to content

 for comment in result.comments:

-Docstrings appear under their parent construct in structure.
-When docstrings=True, each structure item gains a docstring field:
+Docstrings appear both in result.docstrings (as DocstringInfo records with text, format, span, associated_item, and parsed_sections) and under their parent construct in structure.
+When docstrings=True, each structure item gains a doc_comment field:

 func = result.structure[0]